Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 Further, all formulas $\varFor \in \kb$ need to be either $t$ or $b$ wrt.\ Priest's three-valued logic.
 Thus, no formula is allowed to be evaluated to $f$.
 We accomplish this by introducing the following integrity constraint:

 At last, to actually compute $\icont(\kb)$, we require the minimal number of atoms in $\kb$ evaluated to $b$.
-This is achieved by means of the following minimize statement:
+This is achieved by means of a minimize statement:

-Now $\pc(\kb)$ is the union of all rules defined in (AC1)--(AC22), i.\,e., the union of all rules listed in Encoding \ref{tab:asp-contension}.
+Now $\pc(\kb)$ is the union of all rules defined in (AC1)--(AC20) (for an overview, see Encoding \ref{tab:asp-contension} in Appendix~\ref{app:proof-asp-contension}).
 Further, let $\omega^3_M$ be the three-valued interpretation represented by an answer set $M$ of $\pc(\kb)$.
 To be precise, if $M$ is an answer set of $\pc(\kb)$ then the three-valued interpretation $\omega^3_M$ defined as

 is a model of $\kb$ with $\varAt \in \mathsf{At}(\kb)$.
 The proofs regarding the well-definedness of the previous definition as well as the following theorem are provided in Appendix \ref{app:proof-asp-contension}. \begin{theorem} Let $M_o$ be an optimal answer set of $\pc(\kb)$.
-Then $|(\omega^3_{M_o})^{-1}(b)|=\icont(\kb)$.\footnote{For any function $\varphi:X\mapsto Y$ and $y \in Y$ we define $\varphi^{-1}(y) = \{x\in X \mid f(x) = y\}$} \end{theorem}
+Then $|(\omega^3_{M_o})^{-1}(b)|=\icont(\kb)$.\footnote{For any function $\varphi:X\mapsto Y$ and $y \in Y$ we define $\varphi^{-1}(y) = \{x\in X \mid \varFor(x) = y\}$} \end{theorem}

-In the following, we present an example of how to construct $\pc$ wrt.\ a given knowledge base $\kb$.

 \begin{example} Consider again the knowledge base $\kb_7$ from Example \ref{ex:sat-contension}: